mdugo/DetermaIO_TNBC_NeoTRIP/README.md

 This repository includes input data and R script to reproduce the analysis reported in Dugo et al, XXX, 2024.

 ## Instructions
 To run the analysis download the repository in your favourite folder.
-Then change the path of the input data at the beginning of the R script.
+Change the inputPath variable at the beginning of the NeoTRIP_DetermaIO_analyses.R script with the path of your folder.
+Run the script in R/RStudio.

 The following R libraries are required to run the script:

 * ggplot2